Omarioooo/Omarioooo/README.md

 ## About Me
 🎓 I'm a student in the Faculty of Computer Science, specializing in Data Science.
 👀 I have a greater interest in backend development.
-💻 I'm passionate about learning Java and love spending time on the computer.
+💻 I'm passionate about `Software Engineering Core`.
 🚀 I enjoy programming and dedicating a lot of my time to improving my skills.
 🐧 I'm also interested in Linux.